postwait/node-amqp/README.md

 ### connection.queue(name, options, openCallback)

 Returns a reference to a queue.
+The name parameter is required, unlike pika which defaults the name to `''`.
 The options are

 - `passive`: boolean, default false.
     If set, the server will not create the queue.
 The client can use